-Despite the challenging macroeconomic environment and responsible investing by adhering to the highest standards of environmental, social and governance (ESG) practices, as well as supporting managed to continue delivering remarkable perfort the UN Sustainable Development Goals mances.
+Despite the challenging macroeconomic environment and responsible investing by adhering to the and global supply chain disruptions caused by the onset of the COVID-19 pandemic, Qalaa holdings managed to continue delivering remarkable perfort the UN Sustainable Development Goals mances.
 This is a testament to the Group's resilience (SDGs) and the UN Global Compact (UNGC) and ability to achieve solid results across its core principles.
-Qalaa Holdings' latest sustainability sectors of energy, cement, agrifoods, transportation & report showcases the Group's efforts and achievelogistics, mining, and printing & packaging in the face ments in creating long-term value and shared prosperity for all stakeholders, whether they be shareholders, employees, or the communities in
+Qalaa Holdings' latest sustainability sectors of energy, cement, agrifoods, transportation & report showcases the Group's efforts and achievelogistics, mining, and printing & packaging in the face ments in creating long-term value and shared of a difficult operating environment.